jtonini/nomad/README.md

 ## Derivative Analysis

-A key innovation in NOMADE is the use of first and second derivatives for early warning:
+A key innovation in NØMADE is the use of first and second derivatives for early warning:

 ```
 VALUE (0th derivative):     "Disk is at 850 GB"